AusDTO/gov-au-content-guide/_entries/2016-05-04-error-messages.md

 ---
-title: "Error messages"
+title: Error messages
-related: [audience]
+related:
+  - audience
+published: true
 ---

 Error messages should have a polite, sympathetic tone that helps the user understand what to do next.